-General Fund and Budget Highlights
+General Fund Budget Highlights

-During the 2016 fiscal year, the District's original budget was amended to reflect changes which affected the District.
+During the 2018 fiscal year, the District's original budget was amended to reflect changes which affected the District.
 These changes included adjustments for the final student count, adjustments to the State revenue projections and the final determination of grant awards.

-The final amended budget reported expenditures \$216,061 greater than revenues and other financing sources.
-Final results showed that revenues were \$6,460 less than anticipated, and expenditures were less than anticipated by \$57,957.
-The net result after other financing sources and (uses) was a change in the fund balance of \$136,401, increasing the fund balance to \$1,735,928.
-The increase is due to the prior period adjustment of \$300,967 to include Port Hope Community Schools fund balance at July 1, 2015.
+The final amended budget reported expenditures \$325,850 greater than revenues and other financing sources.
+Final results showed that revenues were \$20,488 less than anticipated, and expenditures were \$64,008 less than anticipated.
+The net result after other financing sources and (uses) was a change in the fund balance of \$(274,330), decreasing the fund balance to \$1,498,102.
+This is approximately 30% of the annual general fund expenditures.

-Overall, the difference between the District's final amended budget and end of the year figures amounted to a \$352,463 variance.
+Overall, the difference between the District's final amended budget and end of the year figures amounted to a \$51,520 variance.
+The variance was primarily due to less expenditures than expected.